-Yesterday was more-or-less an orientation day spent in the simulation lab and doing pre-op evaluations on a few patients, but today was my first real day being an anesthesiologist-in-training.
+Yesterday was more or less an orientation day spent in the simulation lab and doing pre-op evaluations on a few patients, but today was my first real day being an anesthesiologist-in-training.
 The first three weeks of this month are in “mentor mode” – I’m paired with an upper-level resident and shown the ropes of clinical anesthesia.
 But it’s the last week which is terrifying… our training wheels are taken off, and we’re left to run the operating room (with an attending physician down the hall, of course). 😉

 My first day of mentor mode was spent realizing how much of a learning curve there really is to clinical anesthesia.
-Just a brief run through of today’s blur:
+Just a brief run-through of today’s blur:

 Place the IV.
 Make sure it works.
 Premedicate.
 Wheel the patient back to the operating room.
 Place the blood pressure cuff, pulse oximeter, and EKG leads.
 Position the patient.
 Pre-oxygenate.
 Get ready for the attending to push your meds.
 Perform direct laryngoscopy and intubate.
-Make sure the volatile agent is on and the circuit is flowing.
+Make sure the volatile agent is on, and the circuit is flowing.
 Oh, and in the interim, make sure the Foley ended up near you, the drapes are up, the surgeon’s table is adjusted, the chart is updated, the vitals are stable, antibiotics have been given, fluids are running, and the train-of-four is hooked up.
 And this is before the surgeon has made a single incision. 😯

-Tomorrow morning is Grand Rounds followed by day 2 of mentor mode and then evening lectures.
-The cases are drastically different compared to what I participated in today, so I’m hoping to learn even more and improve my confidence, efficiency, and judgment as a rookie.
-One day at a time.
+Tomorrow morning is Grand Rounds, followed by day 2 of mentor mode and then evening lectures.
+The cases are drastically different compared to what I participated in today, so I’m hoping to learn even more and improve my confidence, efficiency, and judgment as a rookie—one day at a time.